camunda/camunda-docs/docs/apis-tools/operate-api/overview.md

 Fields of type string, number, and boolean need the exact value to match.

 :::note
-When filtering process instances, `parentProcessInstanceKey` can also be used in place of `parentKey` in the request json.
-The response json for a process instance will contain the field `parentKey` even when `parentProcessInstanceKey` is used during input filtering.
+When filtering process instances, `parentProcessInstanceKey` can be used instead of `parentKey` in the request JSON.
+The response JSON for a process instance will contain the field `parentKey`, even when `parentProcessInstanceKey` is used during input filtering.
 :::

 ###### Examples